ministryofjustice/Chaps-Upgrade/README.md

 check submodule status:
 git submodule status

-- you should see hashes and paths, which means the submodules are initialised. if not, run git submodule update --init --recursive and check the status again.
+- you should see hashes and paths, which means the submodules are initialised.
+If not, run

+git submodule update --init --recursive

+and check the status again.